ganeshbelgur/comet/README.md

-# Beamdish
+# Orbinal

-Beamdish is an open source photo realistic 3D rendering software.
+Orbinal is an open source photo realistic 3D rendering software.
 It is based on the popular Monte Carlo method of rendering images of three-dimensional scenes such that the global illumination is faithful to reality.
 It is also a research-oriented rendering system that aims to develop cutting edge techniques one day.
 The aim is to help artists in the visual effects and animation industries to create spectacular lifelike images for the big screen and for the new age mediums such as VR, AR, etc.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Before starting, it is important to note that at the moment:
-* Beamdish is supported only on Linux and we hope to support other platforms soon.
+* Orbinal is supported only on Linux and we hope to support other platforms soon.
-* Beamdish doesn't support any three-dimensional scene description file formats such as USD, Alembic, etc. So, the scenes need to be hard coded in the test cases for rendering purposes.
+* Orbinal doesn't support any three-dimensional scene description file formats such as USD, Alembic, etc. So, the scenes need to be hard coded in the test cases for rendering purposes.

 ### Building from source